"One small step for man, one giant leap for mankind."

 In a story published by the Plainsman in its July 25, 1969 issue, Williams, who was on the backup crews for the Gemini 10 and Apollo 9 missions, as well as on the list of candidates to pilot the first moon mission, would have pissed off a lot of Alabama Crimson Tide fans had he walked on the moon first.

 This never came to be, however, as Williams passed away piloting a T-38 jet trainer two years before the Apollo 11 mission, while he was traveling from Cape Canaveral to his hometown in Mobile.
 Williams' spot as the backup pilot for the Apollo 9 mission was later taken by Alan Bean.
-That crew later become the flight team for the Apollo 12 mission, which was the second lunar module to land on the moon.
+That crew later become the flight team for the Apollo 12 mission, which was the second lunar module to land on the surface of the moon.

-For Auburn University fans everywhere, the 'War Eagle!' chant means everything to their Alabama community.
+For Auburn Tigers fans everywhere, the 'War Eagle!' chant means everything to their Alabama community.
 For the rest of us, it almost meant the first words we'd ever heard transmitted from 238,900 miles away back to the Kennedy Space Center here on Earth.

 This article was originally published January 2, 2019.

 Get the biggest and best sports news sent directly to your inbox.